Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Appendix

-where in (a) we have used the Cauchy–Schwarz inequality and (b) follows from the boundedness of the decision set and the assumption that $\bm{0} \in \mathcal{X}$.
-Finally, this leads us to the following upper bound for term (I).
+where in (a) we have used the Cauchy–Schwarz inequality and (b) follows from the boundedness of the decision set and the assumption that the decision set lies in an Euclidean ball of radius $D$.
+Finally, this yields the following upper bound for term (I):

+\paragraph{Bounding term (II):} Recall that the expert $i$ is defined to be such that its $\rho_i$ satisfies \eqref{rhochoose}.
+Furthermore, expert $i$ runs $\mathsf{AdaGrad}$ with the learning rate